evhansen/EVHansen.github.io/_publications/2022-09-26-DEITopicalGroupReport.md

 ### On This Publication:

-This paper was compiled by the authors as part of the Snowmass Community Planning Exercise, in the Community Engagement Frontier (CEF) Diversity, Equity, and Inclusion Topical Group (CEF04).
+This paper was compiled by the authors as part of the Snowmass Community Planning Exercise, in the Community Engagement Frontier (CEF) Diversity, Equity, and Inclusion Topical Group (CEF03).
+I was responsible for general organization of the paper, compiling literature summaries, and developing recommendations based on white papers submitted to CEF03 as part of the Snowmass exercise.

 [More about Snowmass](https://snowmass21.org/start)